A variety of no-cook food items

 Furthermore, no-cook food is often shelf-stable and requires minimal or no refrigeration.
 This makes it an ideal option for emergency situations where access to electricity or refrigeration may be limited or unavailable.
 Non-perishable items such as canned fruits and vegetables, granola bars, dried fruits, nuts, and ready-to-eat meals can provide sustenance for an extended period without the need for cooking or refrigeration.
 This not only ensures that individuals have access to food during emergencies but also reduces the risk of food spoilage and waste.

-See also No Cook Peanut Butter Balls
+See also No Cook Homemade Vanilla Ice Cream

 Quick and Easy No-Cook Meals for Emergency Preparedness